ProgrammingHero1/toy-marketplace/task_description.md

     > Above the table, implement a search system based on the **Toy name.**
     <br/>

-    Without logging in, if a user clicks on the **View Details** button, he/she will be redirected to the Login Page.
-Make sure to take the user to the Details Page, after the user successfully logs in.
+    Without logging in, if a user clicks on the **View Details** button, they will be redirected to the Login Page.
+Make sure to take the user to the Details Page after the user successfully logs in.

 <br/>